 Because Zachary had constantly been moving due to the military, Zachary had never had a chance to vote in an election.
 His political views were also not made public.
 Although Zachary grew up in a slave-owning home and owned slaves himself, he was against the expansion of slavery.
 He was against secession (and civil war) and a firm nationalist.
 Although he considered himself an independent, he aligned himself with the Whig party.
 He agreed with the party that a President should only be able to veto a law that was against the Constitution and that the office should not interfere with Congress, however, he did not agree with protective tariffs and expensive internal improvements.

 As president-elect, Zachary kept his distance from Washington DC, and quietly formed his cabinet selections, much to the frustration of those who helped elect him.
 Zachary despised political games.
-He ensured that his cabinet was politically diverse, to reflect the diversity of the nation, although it was purposefully lacking in prominent political members.
-His actions frustrated the leading members of the Whig party who helped elect him.
+He ensured that his cabinet was politically diverse, to reflect the diversity of the nation, although it was purposefully lacking in prominent political members, frustrating the leading members of the Whig party.

 Zachary spent the first several months traveling to familiarize himself with the northern part of the nation, of which he had previously seen little.
 Zachary worked to admit California, which was in the midst of the Gold Rush, as a state and allow them to determine their own laws on slavery.
 Zachary also worked to settle a border dispute between New Mexico and Texas, encouraged New Mexico to apply for statehood, which became a federal territory instead, and to help alleviate concerns by Mormons in Utah.
 On the issue of slavery, he refused to abolish the practice, but he did fight against expanding slavery to new states.